MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Update-MgBetaRoleManagement.md

         - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
         - `[AllowedPrincipalTypes <String>]`: allowedRolePrincipalTypes
         - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
         - `[DisplayName <String>]`: The display name for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
 Required.
-Supports $filter (eq and startsWith operators only).
+Supports $filter (eq and startsWith).
         - `[InheritsPermissionsFrom <IMicrosoftGraphUnifiedRoleDefinition[]>]`: Read-only collection of role definitions that the given role definition inherits from.
 Only Azure AD built-in roles support this attribute.
         - `[IsBuiltIn <Boolean?>]`: Flag indicating if the unifiedRoleDefinition is part of the default set included with the product or custom.
 Read-only.
-Supports $filter (eq operator only).
+Supports $filter (eq).
         - `[IsEnabled <Boolean?>]`: Flag indicating if the role is enabled for assignment.
 If false the role is not available for assignment.
 Read-only when isBuiltIn is true.
         - `[IsPrivileged <Boolean?>]`:
         - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
 This will be deprecated soon.
-Attach scope to role assignment
+Attach scope to role assignment.
         - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
           - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
           - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
 Not supported for custom roles.
           - `[ExcludedResourceActions <String[]>]`:
         - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
 This identifier is typically used if one needs an identifier to be the same across different directories.
 Read-only when isBuiltIn is true.
-        - `[Version <String>]`: Indicates version of the unifiedRoleDefinition.
+        - `[Version <String>]`: Indicates the version of the unifiedRoleDefinition object.
 Read-only when isBuiltIn is true.
       - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
     - `[RoleDefinitions <IMicrosoftGraphUnifiedRoleDefinition[]>]`:
   - `[DeviceManagement <IMicrosoftGraphRbacApplicationMultiple>]`: rbacApplicationMultiple